-In my new book, I’ll share how reps “gaming” a well written plan really is a good thing.
-However, you still need to be on the look out for rep behavior that can cost your company, including:
+Xactly’s CEO, Christopher Cabrera wrote an entire book about how reps “gaming” a well written plan really is a good thing.
+Pay careful attention to the phrase well-written.
+When a plan isn’t well-written, it’s important to be on the look out for rep behavior that can cost your company, including:

 The Price-Slashing Rep: This salesperson takes advantage of earning their commissions from top-line sales revenue.
 They’ll dip far below market price to close as much business as possible- padding their own pockets while the company loses money.

 The Slacker Rep: A rep with a monthly goal and achievement bonus boosts her earnings by selling hard one month, and spending the next month shopping on Amazon.
 This rep maximizes her earnings doing half the work she’s capable of doing.
 Her lack of productivity causes the company to miss out on potential gains.

 The Bargain Bin Rep: An employee with a unit based incentive plan that does not prioritize products spends the quarter focusing on easy-to-move discounted products.
 The salesperson walks away flush, while the company takes a hit.

 All of the above scenarios are win-lose.
 The rep profits, but the company loses money.
 Let’s be real, getting played is no fun.
 However, as upsetting as it might be to admit- only plans that aren’t written well can be gamed this way.
 When companies focus on their fear of incentives, instead of the motivational power of their incentive compensation, they short-change themselves, and their employees.

 Incentive compensation used to refer only to the financial bonuses paid to sales people.
 Today, it spans a wide variety of non-monetary incentives as well, and includes everyone from janitors to bank tellers, truck drivers, and CEOs.